 Instead of seeing them as short-term expenses, businesses are beginning to see them as long-term investments.
 Data capture is becoming easier as IoT devices become more efficient.
 This has raised a demand for AI and machine learning applications in all smart devices.

 AI-based jobs are data-intensive, power-hungry, and require faster processing speeds.
-As a result, specialised hardware systems, known as AI accelerators, are employed to handle AI workloads more quickly and efficiently.
+As a result, specialized hardware systems, known as AI accelerators, are employed to handle AI workloads more quickly and efficiently.

 Senior Content Writer